-I frequently claim that the average American family spends roughly $53,000 per year.
-A few folks have dropped a line to ask how I came up with that number.
+When I discuss American spending habits, I try to cite specific numbers.
+Sometimes people write to ask where I get my info.
 Simple.
 Whenever I cite figures about American earning, saving, and spending, I get them from the U.S. government.
-In this case, I used the Consumer Expenditure Survey (or CEX) from the U.S. Bureau of Labor Statistics.
+In particular, I use the Consumer Expenditure Survey (or CEX) from the U.S. Bureau of Labor Statistics.

 Here's how the BLS website describes the Consumer Expenditure Survey: